MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 git init
 ```

-Then you will probably want to add a remote repository on GitHub to push your changes:
+Then you will probably want to add a remote repository from GitHub to push your changes:

 ```bash
 git remote add origin https://github.com/MaastrichtU-IDS/best-practices.git
 ```

-Push and save to the `main` branch in the `origin` repository:
+Push to the `main` branch in the `origin` repository:

 ```bash
 git push -u origin main